National Novel Writing Month: Rules

-"Rebelling" is allowed, as NaNoWriMo is considered a "self-challenge"; rebels are allowed to validate and thus receive any prizes from sponsors.
+"Rebelling" (the act of writing something besides a novel such as non-fiction, video games, scripts, or academic writing) was allowed, as NaNoWriMo is considered a "self-challenge"; rebels were allowed to validate and thus receive any prizes from sponsors.

 Winning and prizes

-To win NaNoWriMo, participants must write an average of approximately 1,667 words per day (69 per hour, 1.2 per minute) in November to reach the goal of 50,000 words written toward a novel.
-Organizers of the event say that the aim is to get people to start writing, using the deadline as an incentive to get the story going and to put words to paper.
-There is no fee to participate in NaNoWriMo; registration is only required for novel verification.
+To win NaNoWriMo, participants must write an average of 1,667 words per day (69 per hour, 1.2 per minute) in November to reach the goal of 50,000 words written toward a novel.
+Organizers of the event said that the aim was to get people to start writing, using the deadline as an incentive to get the story going and to put words to paper.
+There was no fee to participate in NaNoWriMo; registration was only required for novel verification.

-No official prizes are awarded for length, quality, or speed, though self-awarded badges are available on the site.
-Anyone who reaches the 50,000-word mark is declared a winner.
-Beginning November 20, participants can submit their novel to be automatically verified for length and receive a printable certificate, an icon they can display on the web, and inclusion on the list of winners.
-No precautions are taken to prevent cheating; since the reward for winning is the finished novel itself and the satisfaction of having written it, there is little incentive to cheat.
-Novels are verified for word count by software, and may be scrambled or otherwise encrypted before being submitted for verification, although the software does not keep any other record of text input.
-It is possible to win without anyone other than the author ever seeing or reading the novel.
+No official prizes were awarded for length, quality, or speed, though self-awarded badges were available on the site.
+Anyone who reached the 50,000-word mark was declared a winner.
+Beginning November 20, participants could submit their novel to be automatically verified for length and receive a printable certificate, an icon they could display on the web, and inclusion on the list of winners.
+No precautions were taken to prevent cheating; since the reward for winning was the finished novel itself and the satisfaction of having written it, there was little incentive to cheat.
+Novels were verified for word count by software, and could be scrambled or otherwise encrypted before being submitted for verification, although the software does not keep any other record of text input.
+It was possible to win without anyone other than the author ever seeing or reading the novel.
+Verification ended with the website redesign in 2019.
+Winning was now achieved by simply entering a word count of more than 50,000 words.

 In October 2007, the self-publishing company CreateSpace teamed up with NaNoWriMo to begin offering winners a single free, paperback proof copy of their manuscripts, with the option to use the proof to then sell the novel on Amazon.com.
 In 2011, CreateSpace offered winners five free, paperback proof copies of their manuscripts.
-In addition to CreateSpace, each year NaNoWriMo has a new list of sponsors that reward winners and participants with various discounts and prizes.
+In addition to CreateSpace, each year NaNoWriMo had a new list of sponsors that reward winners and participants with various discounts and prizes.
+2015 was the last year that CreateSpace partnered with NaNoWriMo.

+Controversial sponsors

+In 2022, NaNoWriMo partnered with Inkitt and Manuscript Press to offer special NaNoWriMo publishing packages for winners.
+Inkitt users reported constantly shifting business practices and coercing new authors into unfriendly contract terms, while Manuscripts Press allegedly charged exorbitant self-publishing fees, requiring authors to offset any costs not covered in crowdfunding.
+Users who questioned these sponsors were initially temporarily banned from the NaNoWriMo forums.
+Ultimately, NaNoWriMo staff agreed to sever their partnerships with Inkitt and Manuscript Press and update their partnership practices to prioritize companies that were accessible to authors that lacked representation or legal counsel.